 The Bodhisatta was once an ascetic.
 A fellow ascetic was impaled for a theft he didn’t commit and the Bodhisatta got the king to pardon him and spare his life.
-Later the Bodhisatta spoke an Act of Truth to save a child’s life and in doing so admitted he only remained an ascetic because he would feel embarrassed to quit.
+Later the Bodhisatta spoke an act of truth (a solemn declaration of one’s supreme virtue followed by a request for some miraculous result) to save a child’s life and in doing so admitted he only remained an ascetic because he would feel embarrassed to quit.

 The Bodhisatta was once a son of a village householder.
 His father was dedicated to caring for his own father, but his mother, trying to get rid of the elderly man, made him seem intolerable by doing things like giving him bad food so he complained.
 Then she told her husband that either his father had to leave or she would.
 He chose his wife and was about to kill his father, but the Bodhisatta halted their plan.

 The Bodhisatta was once a student.
 When his teacher said his son died, the Bodhisatta did not believe him because in his own family, people only died when they were old.
 The teacher went to visit the Bodhisatta’s father to find out why this was and learned that it was a reward for living in pure righteousness.

 The Bodhisatta was once a fowl.
 As a ruse to eat him, a falcon tried to befriend the Bodhisatta, but he refused, saying one should never befriend those who walk in evil ways.